Paliverse/DualSenseX/README.md

 - RightTrigger=

-- VibrateTrigger= a value between 0-255
+- VibrateTriggerIntensity= a value between 0-255

 For the LeftTrigger and RightTrigger, there are 8 different state possibilites that you can set which are **CASE SENSITIVE**: